vicky-polatov/vicky-polatov/README.md

 - A people's person and a tech lover.
 Autodidact, ambitious, and a team player!

-- Proficient in building single-page apps (At the moment I work as an instructor in Coding Academy).
+- Proficient in building single-page apps.

 - High self-disciplined with a constant drive for professional excellence.